-2019 5 Best-Designed Estonian Children's Books, special prize of the Estonian Children's Literature Centre

-Hasso Krull (1964) is a poet, literary critic, and translator who graduated from Tallinn University in cultural theory and policy.
+2019 5 Best-Designed Estonian Children's Books, special prize of the Estonian Children's Literature Centre who graduated from Tallinn University in cultural theory and policy.
 He has researched Estonian mythology and taught cultural theory and creative writing.
-Krull has written over 30 books and is a recipient of the Baltic Assembly's Prize for Literature, in addition to the Cultural Endowment of Estonia's annual literary awards for essays and
+Krull has written over 30 books and is a recipient of the Baltic